Top 10 Best 4×4 Cars

 - Limited boot space

-The Jaguar F-Pace lives up to its description: a luxury performance SUV that covers the practicalities of life to boot.
-Sleek yet sporty with exciting handling, the F-Pace is available with a selection of engines to suit the needs of every SUV driver.
+Jaguar’s F-Pace lives up to its description: a luxury performance SUV that covers the practicalities of life.
+Sleek, yet sporty with exciting handling, the F-Pace is available with a selection of engines to suit the needs of every SUV driver.

 In fact, some of the engines on offer are so impressive that they add a cool £9,000 to the initial price tag – although top-performance powertrains are only available with certain models.

-The all-wheel drive Jaguar F-Pace comes with a choice of three petrol and three diesel engines.
-The three petrol powertrains achieve 0-62mph in 6.6, 6.1 and 5.8 seconds respectively; the diesels do 0-62mph in 8.4, 6.8, and 6.2 seconds respectively.
+The all-wheel drive Jaguar F-Pace comes with a choice of three petrol and five diesel engines.
+The three petrol powertrains achieve 0-62mph in 7.0,, 6.1, and 4.3 seconds respectively; the diesels will make the same sprint in 10.2, 8.6, 9.0, 7.2, and 6.4 seconds respectively.

-Typically, the petrol engines produce the highest speeds but the diesel options offer better MPG.
-Models achieve between 37.9 to 41.9 MPG on the whole – pretty impressive taking into account the model’s pacey performance.
+Typically, the petrol engines produce the best performance but the diesel options offer higher MPG.
+Models achieve between 37.9 to 41.9 MPG on the whole – pretty impressive taking into account the model’s pacey performance and size.

-The F-Pace’s interior is everything you’d expect from Jaguar: deluxe materials, an interface that’s intuitive and easy to use, and plenty of places to store odds and ends.
-There’s loads of room and the model boasts a 650 litre boot capacity, too.
+Inside the F-Pace is everything you’d expect from Jaguar: luxury materials, an interface that’s intuitive and easy to use, with plenty of places to store odds and ends.
+There’s loads of room along with a 650 litre boot capacity.

 Centrally positioned on the dashboard is Jaguar’s InControl infotainment system, complete with an eight-inch touchscreen display and tech functionality including a DAB radio, satnav, USB and Bluetooth connectivity, smartphone integration and a wi-fi hotspot feature.